Learning with Delayed Payoffs in Population Games using Kullback-Leibler Divergence Regularization: Problem Description

-Let $t$ and $t+h$ be two consecutive strategy revision times.
-Note that by the definitions of the Poisson process and strategy revision time, $h$ goes to zero as $N^k$ tends to infinity.
-Given that the agent revises to strategy~$j$ at time $t+h$ and receives a payoff $\mathcal F_j^k \left( x(t+h) \right)$, the population updates its \textit{payoff estimates} for all available strategies as follows:\footnote{The estimation of the payoffs $(\mathcal F_1^k (x(t)), \cdots, \mathcal F_{n^k}^k(x(t)))$ is required as the population receives the payoff associated with only one of the strategies that its agent selects at each revision time $t$.
-The denominator $\mathbb P \left( \text{agent selects strategy~$i$} \right)$ of the second term can be computed using the agent's decision-making model \eqref{eq:edm}, which will be explained in Section~\ref{sec:decision_making_model}.}
+\paragraph{Smoothing Payoff Dynamics Model} We adopt arguments similar to those in \cite[\S V]{Park2019Payoff-Dynamic-} to derive the smoothing PDM \cite{9029756}.
+Suppose that each agent in population~$k$ has the opportunity for strategy revision at every arrival time of an independent and identically distributed (i.i.d.)
+Poisson process with parameter~$1$.
+Let $t$ and $t+h$ be two consecutive strategy revision times for agents in population~$k$.
+Note that, since the agents' strategy revision is governed by i.i.d.
+Poisson processes, $h$ approaches zero as $N^k$, the number of agents in population~$k$, tends to infinity.
+At time $t+h$, the revising agent evaluates the payoff $\mathcal F_j^k (x(t+h))$ of its current strategy~$j$ and shares this information across population~$k$.
+Subsequently, all agents in the population update \textit{payoff estimates} for available strategies as follows:\footnote{The estimation of the vector $(\mathcal F_1^k (x(t)), \cdots, \mathcal F_{n^k}^k(x(t)))$ is required because the population receives the payoff associated with only one of the strategies that the revising agent currently selects at each revision time $t$.}

-The variable $P_i^k(t)$ is the estimate of $\mathcal F_i^k (x(t))$ and the parameter $\lambda$ is the estimation gain.
+The variable $P_i^k(t)$ is the estimate of $\mathcal F_i^k (x(t))$, and the parameter $\lambda$ is the estimation gain.
 In expectation, \eqref{eq:payoff_estimation} satisfies

-For a large number of agents, i.e., $N^k$ tends to infinity, we can approximate \eqref{eq:payoff_estimation_expectation} with the following ordinary differential equation:
+For a large number of agents, i.e., as $N^k$ tends to infinity, we can approximate \eqref{eq:payoff_estimation_expectation} with the following equation:

 The variable $p_i^k(t)$ can be viewed as an approximation of $\mathbb E ( P_i^k (t) )$.
 We refer to \eqref{eq:smoothing_pdm} as the \textit{smoothing PDM}.
 Note that \eqref{eq:smoothing_pdm} can be interpreted as a low-pass filter applied to the signal $\mathcal F_i^k ( x(t) ), ~ t \geq 0$ and the filtering causes a time delay in computing the payoff estimates.
 Consequently, the filter output $p_i^k(t)$ lags behind the input $\mathcal F_i^k ( x(t) )$.